Frequently Asked Questions

 Why the name Eire Retour?

-The experience we offer intentionally blends elements of a retreat and a tour—a definite departure from most tours.
-We borrowed from both words to create Retour, which means “return” in French, fitting beautifully into the experience we’ve created for those wanting to reclaim neglected parts of themselves.
-Our goal is to create a rich experience in an intimate group setting, allowing you the opportunity to immerse yourself in Irish culture and write.
+The experience we offer intentionally blends elements of a writing retreat and a tour.
+Our goal is to create a rich experience in an intimate group setting, affording you the opportunity to immerse yourself in Irish culture and write.
 You will be swept away by the beauty of the sea and wild landscape, and have great fun making memories that contribute to the feeling of a life well lived.

 The modern Irish Eire evolved from the Old Irish word Eriu, which was the name of a Gaelic goddess.
 Eriu is believed to have been the matron goddess of Ireland, a goddess of sovereignty, a goddess of the land.
 Etymology points to roots meaning “abundant land”.
-In this sense the Eire Retour offers a “return to abundance” ~ of time to write and reflect.
+In this sense, the Eire Retour offers a “return to abundance” ~ of time to write and reflect.

 How many people will be on the Retour?

-To create the intimate travel experience we value, space is limited to 15 participants.
+To create the intimate writing experience we value, space is limited to 15 participants.

 Where can I find an itinerary?